Australia Daze: World's oldest living culture

 The woman speaking is the Honourable Linda Burney who is an Australian politician.
 She was the first Aboriginal person to serve in the NSW parliament and in 2016 she became the first Aboriginal woman to be elected to the Australian House of Representatives, winning the federal seat of Barton.

 She says '200 years ago, this country was invaded.
-It was invaded by people who came in and claimed this country under the lie of terra nullius.
+It was invaded by people that came in and claimed this country under the lie of terra nullius.
 Empty land, it's not an empty land.
 It was a land that's been occupied since time immemorial ... this is a year of mourning but it's also a celebration of survival because we've come through a genocide that's been so vicious and so intense that it's amazing that we've survived.
 We're the oldest living culture in this world and we're proud of it.'

 An interesting film in that the action took place on one day.
 Twenty-nine camera crews were briefed to record the celebrations in different parts of the country.
 Emphasis was placed on recording the Aboriginal protest as five directors were covering the event.